MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/contributor-guide.md

 Internally at Microsoft, some authors use Code, others use Atom, and for light-weight work, we tend to just edit the content in the browser.
 You can find more guidance for how to get started with MarkDown in the [Docs Contributor Guide](/contribute/).
 This guide is published by the team that built the Docs.microsoft.com site where the Business Central team publishes their docs.

-### Contributing

-A benefit of GitHub is the ability for you to contribute to the core content that the Microsoft team provides in the *dynamics365smb-docs repo*.
-For example, you might have a new article that you think would be beneficial or you might have a correction to an existing article.
-If you would like to contribute to the [MicrosoftDocs/dynamics365smb-docs](https://github.com/MicrosoftDocs/dynamics365smb-docs) repo, you create a *pull request* from your repo to the *MicrosoftDocs/dynamics365smb-docs* repo.
-The Microsoft team will then review the request and include the changes as appropriate.

-> [!NOTE]
-> Microsoft accepts pull requests to the *dynamics365smb-docs* repo only, not the language-specific repos.
-If you have feedback about translations, you can report a GitHub issue in the relevant repo.

-To create a pull request to the *MicrosoftDocs/dynamics365smb-docs* repo by using GitHub Desktop, do the following:

-1. Commit the changes to your repo that you want to include in the pull request.
-2. Choose **Sync** to push the changes up to your repo on GitHub.
-3. When the sync is completed, choose **Pull Request**, make sure that the pull request points at the *live* branch, and then choose **Pull Request**.

 ## Get the content without a GitHub account